Azure-Samples/communication-services-python-quickstarts/callautomation-mcs-sample/readme.md

 # Call Automation - Quick Start Sample

-This is a sample application that demonstrates the integration of **Azure Communication Services (ACS)** with **Azure Cognitive Services** and a bot using the **Direct Line API**.
-It enables real-time transcription of calls and interaction with a bot, with responses played back to the caller using SSML (Speech Synthesis Markup Language).
+This is a sample application that demonstrates the integration of **Azure Communication Services (ACS)** with **Microsoft Copilot Studio (MCS)** bot using the **Direct Line API**.
+It enables real-time transcription of calls and interaction with a MCS bot, with responses played back to the caller using SSML (Speech Synthesis Markup Language).

 ## Prerequisites